svasishta/hello_world/README.md

 # hello_world
 trial
-Just Trying to understand what git is all about
+Just Trying to understand what git is all about.